Last Updated on October 7, 2023 by Samantha Harris

 Dried Dandelions For Tortoises

 Drying dandelions is the safest approach, as you can ensure no additives are used to preserve them.
-You can use a dehydrator or oven set to 250 Fahrenheit for 2-3 hours.
+You can use a dehydrator or oven at 250 Fahrenheit for 2-3 hours.

 There are also commercially available dried dandelions, most of which are harvested for humans, such as in tea and other herbal supplements.
 However, it’s best to offer dried dandelions sold at pet stores.

 Dandelions are safe for tortoises to eat in moderation.
-As long as they’re only given 2-3 times a week, tortoises will benefit from the vitamins, minerals, fiber, and antioxidants without too many oxalates.
+If they’re only given 2-3 times a week, tortoises will benefit from the vitamins, minerals, fiber, and antioxidants without too many oxalates.